 Danny is in the league of Super-preneurs.
-He has a successful book, a hugely successful blog, and a business that competitors think is massively bigger than it actually is, due to the amount of engagement that Danny enjoys with his audience… i.e. you!
+He has a successful book, is an expert on successful blog marketing, and runs a business that competitors think is massively bigger than it actually is, due to the amount of engagement that Danny enjoys with his audience… i.e. you!

 And he doesn’t seem to hold any secrets back.
 He frequently gives us a transparent view of what’s going on behind the scenes at Firepole Marketing, and how we can use the marketing that works ourselves…

 But what if you really understood how his mind works?

 What if you too could understand how he comes to the conclusions he does, and what motivates his business behavior?

 Do you think you too might be able to enjoy some of the Danny Iny Results Magic too?

 …which is why we thought a POWERFUL follow up to my last article about the different Money Genius/Wealth Dynamics profiles would be to look at Danny’s profile and how this relates to how he does things and how you can apply this in YOUR business right now.
 (Additional help is available at the end of the article too!)